 Relatives/ The capacity of care provided by relatives will be restricted to a total of three children with no more than two children under the age of two.
-Unlicensed relative providers are required to complete a background check composed of a sex offender registry check, a state child abuse and neglect registry check, and a name and date of birth criminal registry check as well as CPR and First Aid Training, in addition to completing a preservice health and safety training.
+Unlicensed relative providers are required to complete a background check composed of a sex offender registry check, a state child abuse and neglect registry check, and a name and date of birth criminal registry check.
+Unlicensed relatives are required to complete a preservice health and safety training.